A change strategy or a change plan? What’s the difference and which do I need?

 - A trackable plan for key stakeholders to review progress against

-Your change plan can only be fully completed after change impacts are understood, and your change strategy should be a prerequisite for your change plan in that it gives you a clear sense of the direction you need to head in, the resources you need from a change perspective, and how to complete your change impact assessment- a critical element that enables the writing of a change plan.
+Your change plan can only be fully completed after change impacts are understood.
+Your change strategy should be a prerequisite for your change plan in that it gives you a clear sense of the direction you and your management team need to head in.
+It should also provide the resources you need from a change perspective, and how to complete your change impact assessment.
+An impact assessment is a critical element that enables the writing of a change plan.

-With most business change activity, there are things you know, or can assume from the outset, such as what’s got to be delivered and any key deadlines or timeframes, who is most likely to be impacted by the changes, and the biggest risks or challenges the business will need to overcome in making the changes successful.
+With most business change activities there are things you know, or can assume from the outset.
+These are things such as what’s got to be delivered and any key deadlines or timeframes.
+As well as who is most likely to be impacted by the changes, and the biggest risks or challenges the business will need to overcome in order to improve the chances of success.
 Your change strategy is a way of capturing all of this key information upfront in order to:

 - Align key stakeholders on the challenge ahead to ensure leaders are on the same page

-- Help you understand the effort and capability needed from a resource planning perspective for your change team
+- Help you or your project manager understand the effort and capability needed from a resource planning perspective for your change team

 - Inform detailed change planning activity, particularly your change impact assessment- as per above, you cannot write a detailed plan until you’ve understood all the impacts fully

-The key difference between your change strategy and plan is that your strategy ultimately informs your detailed change plan in that it provides a useful, indicative view of the type of change activity you’ll need, the effort and investment required from the business, and the likely impacts.
+The key difference between your change strategy and plan is that your strategy ultimately informs your detailed change plan in that it provides a useful, indicative view of the type of activity you’ll need, the effort and investment change management requires from the business, and the likely impacts.
 From here you can write an effective change plan.

 For tactical, smaller-scale change you can most likely just move straight to the creation of your change plan, with a light-touch change impact assessment and limited need for significant leadership alignment upfront.
 However, the real answer to this question will very much depend on your business context.

-For easy to use and accessible, change management training, resources and templates, visit Change Proud:
+For easy to use and accessible, change management training, resources and templates, use Change Proud: